sydney0zq/covid-19-detection/README.md

 <hr>

 This project aims at providing a deep learning algorithm to detect COVID-19 from chest CT using weak label.
 And the souce code of **training and testing** is provided.
-If you have interests about more details, please check [our preview paper](https://www.medrxiv.org/content/10.1101/2020.03.12.20027185v1) on medrixv.
+If you have interests about more details, please check [our paper](http://doi.org/10.1109/TMI.2020.2995965) (IEEE Transactions on Medical Imaging).

 **Note: We provide an online testing website for evaluating whether a CT volume being infected, click [here](http://39.100.61.27) to test your own chest CT.**